-PREPARING PLANTER FOR STORAGE
+PREPARATION FOR STORAGE

-- Store planter in a dry sheltered area if possible. - Remove all trash that may be wrapped on sprockets or shafts and remove dirt that can draw and hold moisture. - Clean all drive chains and coat with a rust preventative spray, or remove chains and submerge in oil. - Lubricate planter and row units at all lubrication points. - Inspect planter for parts that are in need of replacement and order during "off" season. - Make sure seed and granular chemical hoppers are empty and clean. - Clean seed meters and store in a dry, rodent-free area. - Remove seed discs from brush-type seed meters, clean and store meters with discs removed. - Grease or paint disc openers/blades and row marker disc blades to prevent rust. - Flush liquid fertilizer tanks, hoses and metering pump with clean water.
+Store planter in a dry sheltered area if possible.

+Remove all trash wrapped on sprockets or shafts and remove dirt that can draw and hold moisture.

+Clean all drive chains and coat with a rust preventative spray, or remove chains and submerge in oil.

+Lubricate planter and row units at all lubrication points.

+Inspect planter for parts that in need of replacement and order during "off" season.

+Make sure all seed and granular chemical hoppers are empty and clean.

+Remove seed discs from seed meters, clean and store meters in a rodent-free, dry area with discs removed.
+Store seed discs vertically on a dowel or pipe.

+Remove vacuum hose from each seed meter.
+Operate vacuum fan at full hydraulic flow from tractor for two minutes to clear manifolds, hoses and fittings of dust and debris.

+Clean breather on analog vacuum and pressure gauges.

+Disassemble, clean and grease all U-joint slides.

+Grease or paint disc openers/blades and row marker disc blades to prevent rust.

+Flush liquid fertilizer tanks, hoses and metering pump with clean water.
 See "Piston Pump Storage" if applicable.